slsa-framework/slsa/docs/how-to-orgs.md

 [SLSA Verification Summary Attestation (VSA)](/attestation_summary/) although the SLSA specification allows for other formats.

-Ideally, build platformss produce SLSA provenance rather than individual developers.
+Ideally, build platforms produce SLSA provenance rather than individual developers.
 If your organization...

 -   does not use a build platform, then consider adopting one that supports